1949 Ford: 1949

 Alongside the redesign of the car, Ford updated its model nomenclature for 1949.
+Richard Caleal is credited with shaping its design, which he presented to the Ford Executive Committee.
 The previous Custom, De Luxe, and Super De Luxe names were replaced by new Standard and Custom trims, with Tudor and Fordor sedans (two-door and four-door, respectively), fastback Club Coupe and Business Coupe (the latter, rear seat delete), Convertible Club Coupe, and two-door Station Wagon styles.
 In the center of the "Bullet-nose" grille emblem, Ford embossed either a "6" or an "8" on top of a red circle, denoting the fitment of an inline-6 or V8 engine.

 While using a different body than Lincoln-Mercury, Ford Motor Company used ponton styling across all three of its divisions for 1949, with the Ford sharing similar styling as the Mercury Eight and the Lincoln.
 The center-mounted "Bullet-nose" grille became a styling element adopted by Studebaker for the 1950 facelift of the Studebaker Starlight.
 During the 1950s, the slab-sided exterior design would go on to influence many European manufacturers, including Mercedes Benz, Borgward, Austin, Volvo and many others.

 For 1949, Ford returned to first place among American manufacturers, selling 1,118,740 Ford cars.
 While bolstered by an extended 16-month model year, the 1949 Ford was met with success.